unsignedapps/swift-create-xcframework/README.md

 )
 ```

-By default swift-create-xcframework will build `ExampleGenerator.xcframework` that supports: macosx, iphoneos, iphonesimulator.
+By default swift-create-xcframework will build `ExampleGenerator.xcframework` that supports: _macosx_, _iphoneos_, _iphonesimulator_.
 Additional `.library` products would be built automatically as well.

 ### Choosing Platforms

-You can narrow down what gets built
+You can narrow down what gets built.

-If you omit the platforms specification, we'll build for all platforms that support Swift Binary Frameworks, which at the time of writing is just the Apple SDKs: macosx, iphoneos, iphonesimulator, watchos, watchsimulator, appletvos, appletvsimulator.
+If you omit the platforms specification, we'll build for all platforms that support Swift Binary Frameworks, which at the time of writing is just the Apple SDKs: _macosx, iphoneos, iphonesimulator, watchos, watchsimulator, appletvos, appletvsimulator_.

 **Note:** Because only Apple's platforms are supported at this time, swift-create-xcframework will ignore Linux and other platforms in the Package.swift.